yasmeendev/hammad/docs/BA docs/Preview/Pricing_module.md

 Prices | (many) prices <-> (one) price list; (many) prices <-> (one) product;
 Price lines | (many) price lines <-> (one) price list; (one) price line <-> (one) sale price; (one) price line <-> (one) list price;

-> Price list can have only one currency, It can be changed in Price list details.
+> Price list can have only one currency, it can be changed in Price list details.

 > Price list can have one or many Price list assignments.
 Each Price list assignment can be related only to one catalog.
 > The product items selected in Price list should be from the catalog selected in Price list assignment.